Galois theory of difference equations with periodic parameters: Introduction

 The approach of this paper resembles the Galois theory of difference equations with differential parameters studied in~\cite{CharlotteArxiv,CharlotteComp,hardouin_differential_2008,CharlotteLucia11,CharlotteLucia12,CharlotteLucia13,CharlotteLuciaDescent,HDV,LuciaSMF}, where algebraic methods have been developed to test whether solutions of difference equations satisfy polynomial differential equations (see also \cite{Moshe2012} for a general Tannakian approach).
 In particular, these methods can be used to prove H\"older's theorem which says that the $\Gamma$-function, which satisfies the difference equation $\Gamma(x+1)=x\cdot\Gamma(x)$, satisfies no non-trivial differential equation over $\C(x)$.
 However, when treating difference equations with differential parameters, one may use fields as the rings of constants.
 This is not available when using difference parameters, as Example~\ref{ex:needtouserings} and \cite[Proposition~7.3]{Rosen} show.
 The constants in our theory are rings that have zero-divisors, and this fact requires numerous additional subtleties into our approach.
 The key idea is to find a suitable notion of a difference closed ring.
 We use the difference-closed pseudofields of \cite{Dima}, which we review in Section~\ref{sec:defs}.
 Another approach to the question of difference algebraic closure is in~\cite{Lando}, where difference versions of valuation rings are given.
 However, since we require zero-divisors, Lando's approach is insufficient.

-Picard-Vessiot extensions with zero divisors for systems of linear difference equation have been considered in~\cite{van_der_put_galois_1997,chatzidakis_definitions_2008,Morikawa} with a non-linear generalization considered in \cite{Granier}.
+Picard--Vessiot extensions with zero divisors for systems of linear difference equation have been considered in~\cite{van_der_put_galois_1997,chatzidakis_definitions_2008,Morikawa} with a non-linear generalization considered in \cite{Granier}.
 Also, Galois theories of linear difference equations, without parameters, when the ground ring has zero divisors have been studied in \cite{Andre,HopfGalois,Amano,Amano2,Wibmer}, where including zero divisors into the ground ring is needed and provides a much more transparent Galois correspondence.
 In all the mentioned cases, the ground ring must be a finite product of fields (called Noetherian difference pseudofields).

 Our approach allows us not only to treat parameters, but also prepares a foundation for studying the non-Noetherian case as we base our methods on a natural geometric approach to difference varieties developed in \cite{Dima}, which has been further generalized to the non-Noetherian case in~\cite{DimaInfinite}.
 However, to extend the theory to infinite parameter groups, it is necessary to treat the non-Noetherian case, as the same construction results in a non-Noetherian ring.
-We hope that this generalization, which would be of great interest in the study of $q$-difference equations, will be carried out in the near future using the methods developed in our paper as well as~\cite{Wibmer2}.
+This generalization has been carried out in~\cite{OvWib} using the methods of~\cite{Wibmer,Wibmer2} and the present paper (see also \cite{DiVizioHardouinWibmer:DifferenceGaloisofDifferential} for the Galois theory of linear differential equations with difference parameters).

-Although one can approach our results via the descent theory as well, there is a situation in which descent does not apply.
-Indeed, it turns out that, with our approach, one can extend our results to treat the case of non-faithful action of the group of parametric automorphisms after a small modification outlined in Section~\ref{sec:nonfaithful}, where we also show how such non-faithful actions can occur.
+Some of our results can be treated in another way, via the method of faithfully flat descent from algebraic geometry \cite{MilneEtale}.
+However, our theory gives a more flexible theory than that obtained via descent, as explained in Section~\ref{sec:nonfaithful}.